 What are the dates of the 2021 Words on the Waves Writers Festival?

-The 2021 Words on the Waves Writers Festival will run from Saturday 12 June to Sunday 13 June 2021, with a launch celebration on the evening of Friday 11 June.
+The 2021 Words on the Waves Writers Festival will run from Saturday 12 June to Sunday 13 June 2021, with a launch celebration on the evening of Friday 11 June and a literary cruise on Monday 14 June.

 The program for the Words on the Waves Festival will be released in April 2021 along with ticketing options.

-The Bouddi Society are also hosting a one-day literary event in support of Words on the Waves Festival at Wagstaffe Hall on Saturday 27 March 2021.
-The program and tickets are available here.
+The Bouddi Society also hosted a one-day literary event in support of Words on the Waves Festival at Wagstaffe Hall on Saturday 27 March 2021.

 Sign up here for exciting news and programming updates.